mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 *must* contain a similar `AS`-clause as the one above and *should* contain a similar constraint.

-Note that _mongodbprotocol_ does not in any way verify that the table corresponding to a collection being accessed or modified does indeed have the expected columns `id` and `doc` of the expected types, but it simply uses the table, which will fail if the layout is not the expected
+Note that _nosqlprotocol_ does not in any way verify that the table corresponding to a collection being accessed or modified does indeed have the expected columns `id` and `doc` of the expected types, but it simply uses the table, which will fail if the layout is not the expected